 “My father and my cousin saw the crowd, mainly young teenagers, force the bus down on to the slip road; saw someone heave a large pole thought the front window; saw flames leap up inside the bus and frightened passengers leap from the emergency door.
 Alongside two other local men, my father boarded the smoke-filled bus and helped the driver carry the injured woman off.
 They waved down a passing car which took her to the city hospital.
 In the hazy, frantic moments between running on to the burning bus and laying the woman – unconscious, her hair razed, her dress and nylons melted into her skin – gently down on the roadside, the crowd evaporated.
 For years afterwards, my father would wake in the night, convinced he could smell burning nylon and flesh.”

 The woman survived for seven weeks and two days before she died.
 She was 38 years of age and a cherished housekeeper for a prominent Protestant family in the town.
 The 323rd victim of the Conflict.

-Haunted by these events, O’Hagan made a visit to the woman’s family home thirty years later.
+Haunted by these events, the writer made a visit to the woman’s family home thirty years later.
 He was greeted by her sister who talked about that day as it unfolded and her sister’s employer coming to the house to break the news of the incident.

 Flicking through old photographs, he noted many of those teenagers he rioted with, kicked a ball about with, sat next to in school… are all gone.
 All young victims of the Conflict.
 Included in this group is the man with the surname I Googled.
 I no longer half-know the facts.

-And in learning the sad legacy of its history, I feel a little less hard-hearted towards the place I’ve come to call home.
+And in learning the sad legacy of its history, I feel a little less hard-hearted towards the place I’ve come to sometimes accidentally call home.